WIN Free golf lessons with Butch Harmon!

 The course closed last summer for a variety of upgrades, most notably on the greens.
 They were rebuilt with Champions Bermuda, a popular new grass favored by many upscale southeastern tracks for their speed and tolerance for heat.
 Drainage and tee boxes were also improved.

-Willbrook Plantation: The verdict
+Willbrook Plantation: The Verdict

 Though its female-friendly rep precedes it, Willbrook Plantation is a fantastic play for both golfers of both genders and all skill levels.
 The day I visited a group of 16 men was playing ahead of me; according to the staff, they visit annually from Michigan.